FAA orders SpaceX to investigate Starship booster mishap

 SpaceX did not immediately respond to a request for comment.

+SpaceX's 12th test flight of a Starship prototype since 2023, and the first of its V3 iteration, was successful on most counts on Friday.
+It deployed a clutch of mock satellites and executed a controlled splashdown of the spacecraft in the Indian Ocean.
+But it failed to achieve a controlled landing of the Super Heavy booster, which tumbled into the Gulf.

-The probe is designed to boost public safety, determine the cause of the mishap, and identify actions to prevent it from happening again.
+The probe is designed to boost public safety, determine the cause of the mishap, and identify actions to prevent it from happening again, the FAA said.

-The FAA said it will approve a return to flight of the Starship-Super Heavy vehicle after ensuring any system, process, or procedure related to the mishap does not affect public safety.
+The FAA will approve a return to flight of the Starship-Super Heavy vehicle after ensuring any system, process, or procedure related to the mishap does not affect public safety.

+Starship is critical to lowering SpaceX's launch costs, expanding its Starlink satellite business - its cash engine - and supporting future undertakings such as space-based computing, deployment of orbital AI data-center satellites and human missions to the moon and potentially Mars.

+The company has spent more than $15 billion developing what it hopes will become a fully reusable rocket capable of carrying far larger payloads than existing launch systems.